Quantum Simulation of Two-Dimensional $\mathrm{U(1)}$ Gauge Theory in Rydberg and Rydberg-Dressed Atom Arrays

-The flux densities $f$, real-space configurations and the Rydberg structural factors of each density orders are illustrated in Fig.~\ref{fig_2}.
-The three-sublattice `clock' state has the ordering wave vector at the K point, and lives within the $f=0$ topological sector.
-The `clock' state is named after the six-fold clock anisotropy of the order parameter, as clearly illustrated in the order parameter histogram in Fig.~\ref{fig_3}\textbf{b}\textit{i}.
-This clock anisotropy arise from the OBD mechanism, by which quantum fluctuations allow tunneling within the macroscopically degenerate manifold, pick up the three-sublattice order, and open a gap to the excitations~\cite{OBD1,moessner_2000,moessner01,frus_ising_1,TFIM_DMRG}.
+The three-sublattice `clock' state has the ordering wave vector at the K point and lives within the $f=0$ sector.
+The `clock' state is named after the six-fold clock anisotropy of the order parameter, as clearly illustrated in the histogram~( Fig.~\ref{fig_3}\textbf{b}\textit{i}).
+The clock state is stabilized via the quantum OBD mechanism~\cite{OBD1,moessner_2000,moessner01,frus_ising_1,TFIM_DMRG}.
 The two-sublattice `stripe' state is ordered at the M point with saturated flux density $f=2$.
 In between the `clock' and the `stripe' state lives a fan of intermediate phases with $0<f<2$.
-The ordering wave vector $\textbf{Q}$ is typically incommensurate between the K and the M point, and is related with $f$ by $\mathbf{Q}=\left(\pm\frac{2(1-2f)\pi}{3},\pm\frac{2\pi}{\sqrt{3}}\right)$ and symmetry equivalent wave vectors.
+The ordering wave vector $\mathbf{Q}$ is typically incommensurate between the K and the M point, and is related with $f$ by $\mathbf{Q}=\left(\pm\frac{(2-f)\pi}{3},\pm\frac{2\pi}{\sqrt{3}}\right)$ and equivalent wave vectors connected by lattice symmetry.

-\emph{Multicritical RK point as $(2+2)$d QED}.~---~The most interesting aspect of our model is the correspondence of the multicritical point to the RK point of the quantum dimer model~(QDM)~\cite{rk_debut,qdm_review}, by comparing the overall phase diagram with the generic QDM on the honeycomb lattice~\cite{ashvin1,qdm_honey}.
+\emph{Multicritical RK point}.~---~By comparing the overall phase diagram with the generic QDM on the honeycomb lattice~\cite{ashvin1,qdm_honey}, we find that the most interesting aspect of our model is the correspondence between the multicritical point and the RK point of the QDM~\cite{rk_debut,qdm_review}.
 RK point is a quantum critical point separating clock and stripe states, and supports deconfined charge excitations right at the critical point~\cite{frus_ising_2,qdm_review}.
-It is described by a free Gaussian theory that supports quadratically dispersive gapless photons~\cite{Henley,qdm_vbs}.
-On the honeycomb lattice, RK point is multicritical with two relevant perturbations~\cite{rk_2dbp,ashvin1,qdm_honey}, hence can be achieved by tuning two system parameters.
-In the following, we present a series of numerical evidence to prove that the multicritical point indeed corresponds to the RK point.
+It is described by $(2+2)$d quantum electrodynamics that supports quadratic gapless photons~\cite{note_supp,Henley,qdm_vbs}.
+On the honeycomb lattice, the RK point is multicritical with two relevant perturbations~\cite{rk_2dbp,ashvin1,qdm_honey}, hence can be reached by tuning two system parameters.
+Here we present concrete evidence that this multicritical point indeed corresponds to the RK point.